The Daily Pennsylvanian is a student-run nonprofit.

 Krastev also noted a significant difference in voter attitudes between his home country of Bulgaria, other European countries, and the United States.
 He said that in the U.S., there is a strong "all-or-nothing" approach to elections, whereas — in Bulgaria and many other European countries — there is less polarization.

-Luisa López, a College first year and international student from Guatemala, said she was worried about the election's potential consequences for both herself and Penn's broader international community.
+A College first year and international student, who requested anonymity out of fear for personal safety, said they were worried about the election's potential consequences for both themself and Penn's broader international community.

 Wharton first year Anita Vasserman, who hails from Canada, expressed concern about the potential impact of Trump's proposed policies on her friends' reproductive rights.
 She is worried that, if implemented, these policies could also influence reproductive freedoms in Canada given some Canadian politicians' conservative views.